hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/sidecar/README.md

 $ docker push leszko/hazelcast-python-client
 ```

+**Note**: If you don't have a Docker Hub account or you don't want to use it, you can do one of the followings:
+ * Use `leszko/hazelcast-python-client` in all further steps
+ * Build image with your Kubernetes-related Docker host (then you don't need to push it):
+   * If you use Docker Desktop, then your local image is already accessible to Kubernetes
+   * If you use Minikube, then you need to execute `eval $(minikube docker-env)` before building the image
+   * If you use Kubernetes from a Cloud platform, then you need to upload the image to their registry

 ### 3. Create Sidecar Deployment

 The next step is to configure Python application container and Hazelcast member container to exist in the same Kubernetes Pod.
 We do in [deployment.yaml](deployment.yaml).